 To get your body into a state of ketosis you need to be dramatically lower your carbohydrate intake by following a keto diet plan.

 The best way to start is to lower your carb intake to 20g per day, or use fasting.
-Our Meal Plan’s is the perfect place to get you started.
+Our Meal Plan is the perfect place to get you started.
 Use our Macro Calculator to calculate your own personal needs.

 When your body is in a state of ketosis it is imperative you provide your body with healthy fats as an alternate fuel source.